- What is hardest gems

-What is hardest gems
+What is hardest gems?

 Hardest gems refer to the gemstones with an exceptionally high level of hardness that makes them suitable for industrial and decorative purposes.

-Diamond is considered the hardest naturally occurring mineral on earth, ranking 10 on Mohs scale of mineral hardness.
+Diamond is the hardest naturally occurring mineral on earth, ranking 10 on Mohs scale of mineral hardness.
 Additionally, other hard gemstones include ruby (9), sapphire (9), topaz (8) and emerald (7.5-8).

 The durability of these gems also plays a significant role in their value and popularity among jewelry enthusiasts as well as manufacturers wanting to use them in tools and equipment such as cutting wheels or drill bits.